golden-garage/golden-garage.github.io/_posts/2016-08-22-rpi-lab-introduction.md

 ---
 layout: post
-topic:  "RPi Lab - Introduction"
+topic:  "RPi Lab"
 title:  "Introduction to the RPi Lab"
 date:   2016-08-22 12:20:21
-categories: news rpilab
+categories: rpilab
 ---

 I'm building a cluster computing laboratory with a few Raspberry Pis have laying around in the garage.